getarun/blender-chemicals/README.md

 ```
 Compilation doesn't always perform like a charm, so if this fails without hope of success, look for some online-En-/Decoder.

-From here, you can convert files to Javascript Object Notation with something like
+Once you compiled and installed the format-framework, you can convert files to Javascript Object Notation with something like

 ```
 python format_converter *data* *in_format* json > molecule.json